 RTE Species Current Conservation Status Camera Trap No Species Name English Name Spesies Introduction IUCN 3.1 SWLPO, 1998 Survey Period Location Photos 20 Pardofelis marmorata Marbled Cat Family - Felidae.
 The Marbled Cat inhabits primary and tall secondary forest in lowland and lower montane areas, and appears to have limited ability to adapt to degraded and fragmented forest.
-It is now considered to be mainly terrestrial and diurnal, perhaps restring overnight in the branches of trees.
+It is now considered to be mainly terrestrial and diurnal, perhaps resting overnight in the branches of trees.
 Its diet comprises a variety of prey, particularly small mammals such as squirrels, rats, and possibly treeshrews.
 It is known to feed on birds, and probably also feeds opportunistically on reptiles and large insects, however the ecology of this species remains largely unstudied.
-Near Threatened (NT) Totally Protected 31 July - 02 Sept 2021 GPSB, Jelalong Conservation Areas 21 Neofelis diardii Sunda Clouded Leopard Family - Felidae.
-The largest predator in Borneo. he habits of the Sunda clouded leopard are largely unknown because of the animal's secretive nature.
-It is assumed that it is generally solitary.
-It hunts mainly on the ground and uses its climbing skills to hide from dangers.
-Sunda clouded leopards being strongly arboreal are forest-dependent, and are increasingly threatened by habitat destruction following deforestation in Indonesia as well as in Malaysia.
-The population status of Sunda clouded leopards in Sumatra and Borneo has been estimated to decrease due to forest loss, forest conversion, illegal logging, encroachment, and possibly hunting.
-Vulnerable (VU) Totally Protected 27 May - 03 Aug 2021 GPSB, Jelalong Conservation Areas
+Near Threatened (NT) Totally Protected 31 July - 02 Sept 2021 GPSB, Jelalong Conservation Areas